0x4447/0x4447-cli-node-cucumber/README.md

 # 🥒 Cucumber

-This small project that we created to save time when working on web servers hosted on Heroku.
+We created this small project to save time when working on web servers hosted on Heroku.

-We are big fans of the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button).
-It allows us to create a project that can be deployable by anyone, with detailed instructions on how to set up all of the environment variables, thanks to the `app.json` file.
+We're big fans of the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button).
+Thanks to the `app.json` file, we're now able to create projects anyone can deploy, along with detailed instructions on how to set up all environment variables.

-Locally, we use [foreman](https://www.npmjs.com/package/foreman) to load the local environment variables from the `.env` file, and since projects can sometimes end up with dozens of environment variables.
+Locally, since projects sometimes end up with dozens of environment variables, we use [foreman](https://www.npmjs.com/package/foreman) to load the local environment variables from the `.env` file.

-We created this tiny app to automatically generate the `.env` file from the `app.json` one.
-While making sure the file won't exceed the 80 char ruler mark.
+We created this tiny app to automatically generate the `.env` file from the `app.json` file.
+At the same time, we ensured that the file wouldn't exceed the 80 char ruler mark.

-In addition: if your `app.json` file uses default values, Cucumber will automatically populate the variables with the right set off auto generated data.
-Anything else will require you to add the information manually.
+In addition, if your `app.json` file uses default values, Cucumber automatically populates the variables with the right set of auto-generated data.
+Anything else requires that you manually add the information.

 # How to Install